gokepelemo/platformsh-n8n/README.md

 # n8n workflow automation

-This repository contains a working configuration of n8n that can be deployed on Platform.sh and used for workflow automations.
+This repository contains a working configuration of n8n that can be deployed on Platform.sh and used for workflow automation.
 It is configured with:
 - A persistent redis service to run your queues
 - A worker container to free up the main process while workflows are executing
 - A publicly available `/files` path to serve n8n processed files publicly e.g. output > `files/{filename}.pdf` on n8n